mosb/boo/content/blog-posts/Walking.md

 My brother never spoke much.
 Now he doesn't speak at all.
 A phase, mum and dad say.

 Mid-winter, I return to the pool, through a gap in the fence.
-The shadows are dim, blurred; the cold pool empty.
+The shadows are dim, blurred, the cold pool empty.
 Except for my brother.
 He is in the water, naked.
 I walk out on the diving board, shivering.
 He does not look at me.

 I wait for the weak sun to peak.
 Then he speaks.
-After we get home, he starts speaking again, and everyone says that they are glad that the phase seems to be over.
+After we get home, he starts speaking again; everyone says that they are glad that the phase seems to be over.
 But no-one says anything about my brother now speaking with the voice of the witch.

 ***